tmolnar0831/podman-passbolt/readme.md

 # Podman Compose Setup For Installing Passbolt

-This configuration creates database and SSL reverse proxy containers for Passbolt.
+This configuration creates the database and Passbolt containers.

 Detailed info: [Tom's IT Cafe article on https://tomsitcafe.com](https://tomsitcafe.com/2023/12/22/install-passbolt-self-hosted-with-podman/)